-Okay, friends, this is cool: Formulated with a "micro-encapsulated form of advanced epidermal growth factor derived from yeast," plus echinacea stem cells, green tea, and spin trap, this impressive yet little-known elixir work to protect skin in the long run (thank you, antioxidants) while increasing firmness, elasticity, and natural luminosity.
+Okay, friends, this is cool: Formulated with a "micro-encapsulated form of advanced epidermal growth factor derived from yeast," plus echinacea stem cells, green tea, and spin trap, this impressive yet little-known elixir promises to protect skin in the long run (thank you, antioxidants) while increasing firmness, elasticity, and natural luminosity.

 We love it when we discover a little-known product that turns out to be a cult-loved nugget of gold.
 Infused with astaxanthin, açaí, and other exotic, tropically inclined ingredients, this face wash has 29 five-star reviews across the board on Dermstore's website.
 Most notably, reviewers say it's worked wonders on their acne-prone complexions.

-Senior Editor Hallie Gould has sung the praises of this glow-worthy skincare brand before, and we're currently intrigued by this specific iteration that boasts an advanced formula composed of two strategic kinds of vitamin C, which collaborate to improve the health and tone of the skin.
+Senior Editor Hallie Gould has sung the praises of this glow-worthy skincare brand before, and we're currently intrigued by this specific iteration that boasts an advanced formula composed of two strategic kinds of vitamin C, which promise to collaborate in improving the health and tone of the skin.

-This heavy-hitting night cream from Derma E is essentially beauty sleep in a jar. it features both astaxanthin and Pycnogenol to neutralize potentially damaging free radicals while reducing inflammation and improving circulation (i.e. that natural skin glow).
+This heavy-hitting night cream from Derma E is essentially beauty sleep in a jar. it features both astaxanthin and Pycnogenol meant to neutralize potentially damaging free radicals while reducing inflammation and improving circulation (i.e. that natural skin glow).
 King calls it "a rich night cream with potent antioxidant properties thanks to astaxanthin and pycnogenol."

 Who doesn't love a good multitasker?
-This SPF-infused moisturizer and primer wards off damage and features organically sourced ingredients like jojoba, pomegranate, and sunflower oils, which pacify sensitive skin types.
+This SPF-infused moisturizer and primer wards off damage and features organically sourced ingredients like jojoba, pomegranate, and sunflower oils meant to pacify sensitive skin types.

 A true all-star within organic skincare line Éminence's epic lineup, this antioxidant-rich exfoliating cleanser washes away buildup and debris with one fell scrub.
 Plus, thanks to pretty ingredients like red currant, elderflower, magnolia bark, and tea tree oil, it smells nice to boot.